celesrenata/nixos-k3s-configs/README.md

 * Wordpress

 ## Prerequisites
-* 3x Intel 13th Gen Processors with the 185H or similar.
-I use BeeLink.
+* 3x Intel 14th Gen Processors with the 185H or similar.
+I use BeeLink 3x GTi14(s).
-   * Will also work on ARC dGPUs with a little fiddling
+   * Will also work on ARC dGPUs with a little fiddling.
-* Seperate VLAN for your Kube Cluster
+* Seperate VLAN for your Kube Cluster.

 ## Installation
 * Contained in the repo are the main configurations required to build out each host.
 1. [Build a ThumbDrive or PXE Boot NixOS 24.05](https://wiki.nixos.org/wiki/NixOS_Installation_Guide)
-   * Complete steps through SWAP setup
+   * Complete steps through SWAP setup.
 3. `sudo nix-channel --update`
 4. `git clone https://github.com/celesrenata/nixos-k3s-configs/`
 5. `sudo nixos-generate-config --root /mnt`